Vermonster/schoolbot/README.md

 [this script]: https://github.com/Vermonster/laptop

-After setting up, you can run the application using [foreman]:
+After setting up, this script will launch the application using [foreman]:

-    % foreman start
+    % bin/serve

 If you don't have `foreman`, see [Foreman's install instructions][foreman].
 It is [purposefully excluded from the project's `Gemfile`][exclude].